ucdavis/erplab/erplab_Box/readme.md

-This folder is a temporary cache for ERPLAB functions.
+This folder, `erplab_Box` is a temporary cache for ERPLAB functions.

+The file, `readme.md` is needed so that git does not delete the folder.